Cedar Deck

 Cedar Deck Completed

 It has been almost a year since I began building the cedar deck project.
-It took about 5 months of random weekends to get the job done.
-It was a great project to build and has added about 500 square feet of outdoor-room space to the existing RV-pad.
-We look forward to many years of fun and relaxation on our new cedar deck!
+It took about five months of random weekends to get the job done.
+It was a fun project and has added about 500 square feet of outdoor-room space to the existing RV pad.
+We hope to spend many years of fun and relaxation on our new cedar deck!

 What next?

-Leave Cedar Deck and visit our home page...
+Leave Framing a Deck and visit our home page.

 Facebook Link